✔️Article written by a veterinarian & reviewed by Dr. Whittenburg, director, on Nov 30th 2022. View our editorial quality process.

 When is Green Dog Poop NOT a Concern?

-Green dog poop of normal consistency with uniform color is usually not a cause of concern, especially if it happens infrequently and your dog isn’t showing any other signs.
+“If your dog’s stool has normal consistency with uniform color, the green color is usually not a cause of concern, especially if it happens infrequently and your dog isn’t showing any other signs of discomfort or illness.”

-Possible causes of this type of green dog poop are:
+The likely causes of this type of green dog poop (with normal consistency as pictured above) are:

-Green dog poop is a common color because some dogs overdo eating grass.
-The grass is sometimes used by dogs as a natural laxative or upset stomach reliever, but some dogs make eating grass a habit that can turn their poop into a consistent green.
+Green poop is a common color because some dogs overdo eating grass.
+The grass is sometimes used by dogs as a natural upset stomach reliever, but some dogs make eating grass a habit that can turn their poop into a consistent green.

-If your dog ate something green, such as grass, and their poop is usually normal consistency, it may be evenly green colored or have green chunks in it, especially if he happened on some crayons or other green undigestible things.
+If your dog ate something green, such as grass, and their poop is usually normal consistency, it may be evenly green colored or have green chunks in it, especially if he happened on some crayons or other undigestible objects.

-- Changes in diet: Another cause of green dog poop is a sudden diet change.
-A dog’s digestive system adapts over time to their specific dog food.
-Sudden switches can throw off their digestive balance and bring on poop that is green and runny.
-Expect to take 7-10 days to gradually switch your dog from old to a new food by mixing increasing amounts of the new food with the old.
+Sudden diet changes in dogs can throw off their digestive balance and bring on poop that is green and runny.
+To avoid this, gradually switch your dog’s food over 7-10 days by mixing increasing amounts of the new food with the old.

 When is Green Dog Poop a Concern?

-Dogs with this type of green poop may also have a decreased appetite, weight loss, a fever, or abdominal pain.
-See your veterinarian if your dog is showing any other signs along with green poop or has this type of green poop more than once.
-Possible causes include:
+Dogs with this type of poop may also have a decreased appetite, weight loss, a fever, or abdominal pain.
+See your veterinarian if your dog is showing any other signs of illness or has this type of poop more than once.

-- Too much fat: Diets that are too high in fat may produce a greenish-brown, greasy dog poop.
+Too much fat: Diets that are too high in fat may produce a greenish-brown, greasy dog poop.
 Excess fat is often sent out of the body undigested, which causes a greasy appearance.
-Talk with your veterinarian about switching to a healthier diet if you notice this type of green dog poop.
+Talk with your veterinarian about switching to a healthier diet.

 Important note: Keep in mind that pictures only don’t equal a diagnosis.
-Consult your veterinarian any time there are any changes in your dog’s poop or behavior, or if you’re at all concerned.
+Consult your veterinarian any time there are any changes with your dog, or if you’re at all concerned.

-Green dog poop isn’t always a cause for concern, especially if you know the reason behind it.
-If you notice your dog eating a lot of grass or that they ate the frosting off of your Saint Patrick’s Day cupcakes, normal green poop is to be expected.
+Green dog poop isn’t always a cause for concern, especially if you know the reason behind it (for example if you notice your dog eating a lot of grass or the frosting off of your Saint Patrick’s Day cupcakes).
 This typically requires no treatment and will go away on its own.

 However, if your dog makes a habit out of grazing, try switching them to a high-fiber diet that will get them the digestive regulation that they are probably looking for.

-- If you recently changed your dog’s diet and now their poop is green, go back to the old food and try a more gradual transition.
+- If you recently changed your dog’s diet, go back to the old food and try a more gradual transition.
 This will likely clear up the issue, especially if they are not showing any other signs.

 - You may want to have your dog checked for internal parasites and treated as necessary as well.

-Now, if your dog has green poop more than a couple of times or if they’re showing any other signs, it’s time to do something about it.
+If your dog has green poop more than a couple of times or if they’re showing any other signs of illness, it’s time to do something about it.

 3. If you suspect that your dog ingested rat poison, see your vet immediately.
 The treatment for rat poison ingestion may cost around $200 if caught early.
 It’s going to be upwards of $2,000 or more if your dog is showing signs and needs blood transfusions and hospitalization.
 The sooner this issue is treated, the better the outcome.

 Most of the time, the occasional green dog poop is no reason to worry, especially if your dog is a known grass eater.
-If grass consumption is starting to get out of hand, however, switching to a high-fiber diet may stop the green poops.
+If grass consumption is starting to get out of hand, however, switching to a high-fiber diet may help stop the issue.

-For dogs that have green poop that has abnormal inconsistency, frequency, or odor, you may choose to monitor for a couple of days as long as they are not showing any other signs.
-If that green poop doesn’t clear up after 48 hours, see your vet.
+For dogs that have green poop that has abnormal inconsistency, frequency, or odor, you may choose to monitor for a couple of days as long as they are not showing any other signs of illness.
+If the green color doesn’t clear up after 48 hours, see your vet.

 When making a veterinary visit, it’s helpful to bring a fecal sample, if you have one, for the vet to see and possibly test.
 You will also want to note your dog’s appetite and water consumption and any other signs that they may be showing.